jeanwsr/mokit-doc-mdbook/src/chap2-3.md

 ```
 unzip mokit-master.zip
 ```
 to uncompress it.
-Note that do not uncompress the package in Windows* OS, but un- compress it in Linux* OS.
+Note that do not unzip the package in Windows OS, but unzip it in Linux OS.
 Then simply run the following three command lines in Shell
 ```
 mv mokit-master mokit
 cd mokit/src